azharmunir43/data-engineering-nd/2. advanced-sql/2. indexes/README.md

 Indexes are schema objects for speeding up the retrieval of rows by using a pointer.

-* Basically, indexes improves performance of queries.
+* Basically, indexes improve performance of queries.
 * Because indexes have pointers, it directly points to a related row.
 (Locate to the exact location of the data in the disk rather than scanning all the disk).
 This is much faster than the normal way.
 * If there is no index for a column, "full-table scan" occurs.
 * Indexes are created explicitly or automatically (with creating primary or unique constraint).